chiando/Literature-Bookmark/README.md

 Literature Bookmark

-Literature Bookmark bookmarks is a management system for bookmarks.
+Literature Bookmark is a management system for bookmarks.
 It's a plugin for the chrome browser.

 Currently the plugin is providing the following sources: